 I started performing stand-up comedy in 2003 after an encounter with Comedian J. Anthony Brown of the popular "Tom Joyner Morning Show".
 While hanging out with friends, Mr. Brown overheard me telling jokes and asked if I'd ever done comedy, and at the time I had not tried comedy.
 Mr. Brown immediately encouraged me to give stand-up a try, and I took his advice and haven't looked back.
 I contacted a local comedian and radio personality named Griff who was hosting an open mic in Atlanta at Café 290.
 My first time performing was less than five minutes but I was hooked.
 Eventually, I hosted shows around town.
-Comedy was my starting point.
-My ultimate goal was writing, acting and filmmaking.
+Comedy was my starting point which led me to my ultimate goals of writing, acting and filmmaking.

 Like any other new actor, I started my career as a background actor.
 Others would get discouraged but I used this time to network and plan my next move.
 In 2008, I decided to stop performing as a comedian and focus on the film and television industry.
 Not only have I worked in front of the camera, but I have worked behind the camera as a Casting Director, Producer, Production Assistant, and Assistant Director.
 In 2009, I became a member of SAG-AFTRA after a speaking part in the movie "Lottery Ticket".
 Recently, I completed writing my autobiography titled "Feel My Pain" as well as a script for the film "Invisible Man".
 I have had the pleasure of acting in over thirty television and film projects.

 My passion in filmmaking is telling life stories via documentaries, short films or feature films.
 Everyone has an interesting journey that can be shared on film.
 Click on the video below to view Part 1 of the "Voices Trilogy" entitled "The Talk".

 "Invisible Man" is the title of my documentary that can viewed at the link below: